fal-works/banker/README.md

 #### Initializing variables

 - Type hint is mandatory when declaring variables in your `Structure` class.
-You also have to set an initializing value at the declaration, e.g. `var x: Float = 0`.
+- You can set an initializing value at the declaration, e.g. `var x: Float = 0`, which will be used for every entity.
-Alternatively, add metadata `@:banker.factory(anyFactoryFunction)` to the variable to use the factory function instead of filling all entities with the same value.
+- Add metadata `@:banker.factory(anyFactoryFunction)` to the variable to use the factory function instead of filling all entities with the same value.
+- If you provide neither an inital value nor a factory, you have to pass the initial value to `new()` when instanciating the AoSoA class.
+- Add metadata `@:banker.externalFactory` to the variable for enabling to pass any factory function instead of constant value when instanciating the AoSoA class.

 #### Chunk-level fields